 When Christmas is over, and you may be thinking about taking down your tree.
 The City of Dublin makes it easy for you to get rid of those real trees with our curbside pickup and residential yard waste composting program.

 Collection will take place each Monday in January.
-All decorations should be removed and trees placed at the curb, free of any wrapping or bags, by 7 a.m. on Mondays.
-If a tree is larger than 8 feet in length it must be cut in half before being placed at the curb.
+Please remove all decorations and place trees at the curb, free of any wrapping or bags, by 7 a.m. on Mondays.
+If a tree is larger than 8 feet in length, cut it in half before placing it at the curb.

 Christmas trees can also be composted at home or used in the back yard in a variety of ways.
 The branches can be cut and used to cover perennial gardens, acting as extra protection from the cold weather.
 Trees can also provide wild birds and animals temporary perches or resting sites with extra protection from cold weather.

 The City of Dublin is committed to providing its residents with comprehensive recycling and yard waste diversion programs to reduce and recycle our waste stream and increase environmental protection and awareness.